mjstraughan/CubingHistory/docs/index.md

 - Michael Feather: Provided assistance ensuring proper functionality of AnimCubeJS.

-- bcube: Provided ideas to take full advantage of AnimCubeJS features.
+- Tadeáš Miler: Provided ideas to take full advantage of AnimCubeJS features.

 - Others have been very willing to explain the origin of their own developments.
 Each person is credited on the site in the area in which they provided help.